 Agree to quarantine for two weeks upon arrival.

 The visas-on-arrival program has been suspended.
 All travelers need to obtain a visa either through the online visas website or a Cambodian embassy/consulate.

 A deposit for USD 2000 to cover unexpected expenses related to biosafety measures.

 But there’s a twist.

 Before arrivées can settle into quarantine accommodations, they must submit to additional COVID-19 screenings at the entry port.
 Everyone on the passenger manifest must wait in government-run facilities until all the tests come back clear.
-If even one test returns positive, then everyone on the flight, boat, or train must quarantine in a government facility for two weeks — and let’s just say that Cambodian government facilities aren’t exactly cozy.
+If even one test returns positive, then everyone on the flight, boat, or train must quarantine in a government facility for two weeks, the expenses for food and accommodation will be taken out of your deposit money.